| Pub. 526, Charitable Contributions |

 -

-Most nonprofit educational organizations, including the Boy (and Girl) Scouts of America, colleges, museums, and day-care
+Most nonprofit educational organizations, including the Boy (and Girl) Scouts of America, colleges, museums, and daycare centers

-general public.
-However, if your contribution is a substitute for tuition or other enrollment fee, it is not deductible as
+public.
+However, if your contribution is a substitute for tuition or other enrollment fee, it is not deductible as a charitable

 -